Random fields, large deviations and triviality in quantum field theory. Part I

 or:

 \\ The Varadhan lemma is usually stated with assumptions that are not be fulfilled in our case.
-As we need only the lower bound part of this lemma, we state it in a more general form: \begin{thm} Let $\mu_{n}$ be a sequence of probability measures on a Polish space $E$ and $F: E \longrightarrow \R$ a function. \\ (1) Lower bound: Suppose that $\mu_{n}$ has a large deviations lower bound, that is: there is a function $I: E \longrightarrow \R$, such that for each open set $C \subset E$:
+As we need only the lower bound part of this lemma, we recall it in a following form: \begin{thm} Let $\mu_{n}$ be a sequence of probability measures on a Polish space $E$ and $F: E \longrightarrow \R$ a function. \\ (1) Lower bound: Suppose that $\mu_{n}$ has a large deviations lower bound, that is: there is a function $I: E \longrightarrow \R$, such that for each open set $C \subset E$:

 Then, if $F$ is lower semi-continuous, we have: